SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Logostician Vesper.md

       - name: Effect
         effect: A portal appears at the center of the area.
-Any creature at the center of the area when this ability is used or who is pulled into the center for the first time in a round takes 10 sonic damage
+Any creature at the center of the area when this ability is used or who is pulled into the center for the first time in a round takes 10 sonic damage.
       - cost: 2 Malice
         effect: The area remains active and deals its damage until Vesper is reduced to 0 Stamina or until the end of the encounter.
 Any creature who enters